 The College and the NPCC are working together to update the national guidance and curriculum on police stops, which will form the basis of a new ongoing cycle of professional development for frontline officers.

-Vast majority of forces are now recording the ethnicity of those subject to traffic stops for the first time.
-This was a recommendation in the Stephen Lawrence Inquiry.
+Forces are now recording the ethnicity of those subject to traffic stops, which was a recommendation in the Stephen Lawrence Inquiry.
+This will be introduced into the annual data return into the Home Office from April 2026, with mandatory reporting commencing in April 2027.

 The police code of ethics and national curriculum have been reviewed, to reflect the need for officers and staff to consider cultural impact and community trauma when using their powers.